YanrongWu/PHBS_BlockChain_2018/README.md

 #### 2.4 VECM Model
 In the above VAR model, although the relationship between the variables is not stable, but there is a cointegration relationship with each other, the error correction model(VECM) can be obtained by transformation.
 ECMs are a theoretically-driven approach useful for estimating both short-term and long-term effects of one time series on another.
 The term error-correction relates to the fact that last-period's deviation from a long-run equilibrium, the error, influences its short-run dynamics.
 In addition, the error correction model can also determine whether the short-term relationship between variables is a permanent deviation or a temporary deviation.

+This report focuses on empirical research, so does not describe much in method theory.

 ### 3. Empirics
 The empirical analysis of this paper consists of four steps:
 First, study whether the time series has stationarity and determine the model lag period.